Tesla Model Y: Model Y Premium (originally Long Range)

 On January 10, 2025, Tesla launched a refreshed Long Range version of the Model Y. Internally codenamed "Juniper", the new Model Y features a full-width light bar as its daytime running lights and tail light, as well as a touchscreen for passengers in the rear seat.
 Top speed of the non-performance versions was reduced from 217 to 201 km/h.
 The long range version also increased the range from 688 to 719 km.
 As customers of other models complained about the lack of the turn signal stalk, the 2025 Model Y refresh keeps the traditional turn signal stalk.

 Changes to the exterior of the new Model Y include a sleeker front design with a more streamlined nose and a thin light bar across the hood.
 Technical revisions include redesigned wheels and rear diffuser to reduce drag and to "optimise lift balance" between the front and rear wheels for less noise and improved stability at high speeds.
+The hood no longer includes a "T" badge in most markets for a minimalist aesthetic.

 Its cabin adopts design cues from the updated Model 3, including wraparound ambient lighting, a 15.4-inch central touchscreen, ventilated seats, and an 8-inch rear touchscreen for second-row passengers.
 It also received upgrades such as powered rear seats and improved suspension for a more comfortable ride.
 Cabin refinement has also been improved with double-layer acoustic glass applied to all windows, while the panoramic glass roof features a silver coating that limits UV and heat transmission into the interior.

 A limited-run Launch Series was also introduced to mark the start of production for the refreshed Model Y. This special edition is distinguished by a Launch Series badge on the rear liftgate, a puddle lamp logo, and Launch Series wordmarks applied to the doorsill plates and device charging console.
 For units specified with the black interior, the cabin also features vegan suede upholstery.